-Hello and welcome back to Second Chance to Live my friend.
-I am happy to have you around my table.
+In my experience living with the impact of a brain injury and an invisible disability I needed to develop solutions when dealing with difficult people and bullies.
 Over the past several days I wrote and published a 2 Part article.
 Brain Injury, Vulnerabilities, Bullying and Intimidation.
 Here are links to Part 1 and Part 2 of that article series.
-Brain Injury, Vulnerability, Bullying and Intimidation Part 1 and Brain Injury, Vulnerability, … [Read more...]
+Brain Injury, … [Read more...]

 Overcoming Bullying after Brain Injury

 Bullying can be a challenge for anyone.
 Individuals living with brain injuries may have a difficult time recognizing bullies.
 Individuals living with brain injuries may question their own judgment.
 Individuals living with brain injuries may have a difficult time trusting.
 Because individuals living with brain injuries may have difficulty trusting themselves.
 Individuals living with brain injuries may have difficult time trusting their judgment.
 Individuals living with brain injuries may as a result become more vulnerable to being bullied.